vedro-universe/vedro-docs/docs/integrations/unittest-bridge.md

 - Each test still executes its own `setUp()` and `tearDown()` methods.
 - If one test in a grouped scenario fails, the entire scenario is marked as failed (although all tests will still be executed, as in unittest).
 - If multiple tests in a grouped scenario fail, the report will include a complete summary of all failures.

+## Gradual Migration to Vedro

+Switching testing frameworks is rarely an overnight task, especially for large codebases.
+Before committing fully, it's important to experience the benefits firsthand and make an informed decision based on your own testing needs.

+With vedro-unittest, you can transition smoothly, step by step, without disrupting your existing test suite.

+### Step 1: Start Running unittest Tests with Vedro

+Instead of rewriting everything at once, start by running your existing unittest tests inside Vedro using the vedro-unittest plugin.

+**Benefit**: No code changes required, your tests remain the same, but you immediately gain:
+- Enhanced reporting for better visibility
+- Improved test stability with built-in anti-flaky mechanisms
+- Access to Vedro’s integrations (e.g., Playwright, HTTPX, Allure)

+### Step 2: Introduce New Tests in Vedro

+As you develop new features, start writing new test scenarios in Vedro while still running legacy unittest tests.
+This lets your team gradually adopt Vedro’s scenario-based structure without disrupting development.

+The easiest way to separate the test types:
+1. Run existing unittest tests via `vedro run tests/` (with vedro-unittest enabled)
+2. Run native Vedro tests via `vedro run scenarios/` (with vedro-unittest disabled)

+**Benefit**: Your team gets familiar with Vedro without modifying existing tests, reducing risk and friction.

+### Step 3: Convert Legacy unittest Tests to Vedro Scenarios

+Over time, start rewriting critical tests as native Vedro scenarios.
+This allows you to fully adopt Vedro’s structured, expressive, and maintainable testing approach.

+**Benefit**:
+- Clear and natural test structure that makes scenarios easier to read and understand.
+- Independent and modular tests that simplify test management and reduce setup complexity.
+- Built-in stability mechanisms that help mitigate flaky tests with retries and robust error handling.

+### Step 4: Remove vedro-unittest Once Fully Migrated

+Once most tests have been rewritten as Vedro scenarios, you can phase out vedro-unittest and run only native Vedro tests.

+**Final Benefit**: Your entire test suite is optimized for independence, reliability and maintainability, leveraging Vedro’s full potential.

+### Final Thoughts

+Migrating to a new testing framework is a strategic decision, and Vedro makes it easier by allowing a gradual transition.
+With vedro-unittest, you can start small, gain the benefits of enhanced execution and reporting immediately, and adopt Vedro at your own pace.

+By following this step-by-step approach, you minimize risk, improve test clarity and stability, and position your team for a more efficient and maintainable testing workflow.

+If you're ready to take the next step, start running your unittest tests with Vedro today and experience the difference firsthand! 🚀